slazav/pico_osc/pico_osc/Readme.md

 commands from stdin and sends ansers to stdout folowed by "#OK" or "#Error: <...>" lines until the user  close the connection.

-There is one non-trivial exception in the protocol: the "block" command returns two "#OK" lines: one then the device is ready for the signal recording, and second then the recording is done and the signal is written to a file.
-User should care about reading both of them.
+There is one non-trivial feature in the protocol: the `block` command returns "#OK" line when recording is started.
+User may want to produce external triggering after this, if needed.
+Communication with `pico_osc` program is is blocked until recording will be finished.
+It is recommended to send `wait` command and wait until it returns "OK".

 ###Commands (see pico_osc -h):
 `